n-o-karma/Group3Project1/README.md

 The rest of the CSVs used in the paroject are located in the Resources folder.

 You will also need a Geoapify API key for the maps to generate.
+The code that uses the key calls for a file named 'api_keys.py' within the Notebooks directory.

 Resources:
 Philadelphia, PA population: https://www.census.gov/quickfacts/fact/table/philadelphiacitypennsylvania/PST04522